cea-hpc/wi4mpi/README.md

 ### Documentation

-Wi4MPI documentation is built with `Sphinx`, choose your prefered format.
+Wi4MPI documentation is built with `Sphinx`, choose your preferred format.
 Example with `html`:

 ```